Cookies on

 Where should I look for psychology degrees abroad?

 Psychology is not often taught in English in other countries, although this is changing.
-Right now, your options are broadest in English-speaking countries but there is a course at the University of Groningen in the Netherlands, as well as courses in Spain and Hungary where you can study psychology in English.
+Right now, your options are broadest in English-speaking countries but there are courses at the University of Groningen, Maastricht University, Erasmus University Rotterdam, and Leiden University in the Netherlands, as well as courses in Spain and Hungary where you can study psychology in English.